Oasisse/EZ-DBR/README.md

 # EZ-DBR: Automated Growth Control via In-Situ Spectral Reflectance

-A CrystalXE script designed to automate the growth of Distributed Bragg Reflectors (DBRs) using real-time in-situ spectral reflectance feedback.
+A CrystalXE script designed to automate the growth of Distributed Bragg Reflectors (DBRs) using real-time in-situ spectral reflectance feedback measured with EZ-REF.
 This script is tailored for use with the CrystalXE Molecular Beam Epitaxy (MBE) reactor control software.

 ---